joehunterdev/object-orientated-php/README.md

 - You can ofcourse use other classes into your classes that have came from external sources

 ### Traits 🧩
+ - Add different functionaly to classes
+ - Imagine a logger function that we would like to share across classes.
+ - **You cant inherit from multiple parents in php**
+ - `use LoggeableTrait` this goes **inside the class**
+ - if the same method is defined in the class that one will take presidence

 ### Static Keyword, Static Methods and Late Static Binding 📌